 I am the type of person that truly appreciates beautiful fashion.
 Attention to detail is never lost on me.
 If I could somehow parade around in costume on a daily basis I surely would.
 But let me clarify I am by no means an expert on fashion.
 That title belongs to my daughter.
 After all, this is primarily a blog about interior design.
 But I think there are a few DTA readers who might enjoy this post on Colonial Style Fashions.

 Any purist would tell you that a post on colonial fashion should begin with the early period.

 So I bring you a few examples that I found while visiting Jamestown.

-She is wearing a chemise, transition stay, skirt, apron and a plain cap.
+The young lady is wearing a chemise, transition stay, skirt, apron and a plain cap.